withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-Next, use `documentToHtmlString` to convert the `content` property from a Document to HTML and the Date constructor to format the date:
+Next, use `documentToHtmlString` to convert the `content` property from a Document to HTML, and use the Date constructor to format the date:

 ```astro title="src/pages/posts/[slug].astro" ins={7,14-19}
 ---